...

 Benzodiazepine Addiction & Overdose

 Benzodiazepine use disorder (benzodiazepine addiction) is possible with all benzodiazepines, especially if they are misused.
-If you take higher doses or use them more frequently or for longer than prescribed, this increases your risk of benzodiazepine addiction.
+Taking higher doses or using them more often than prescribed raises your risk of benzodiazepine addiction.

 Signs include: